lingualdev/lingualdev.github.io/content/blog/validating-react-intl-applications/index.md

 This is the output that would be shown when running the action: ![ci output](i18n-check-workflow-example.png)

+For more information on how to setup a CI action check the [README](https://github.com/lingualdev/i18n-check?tab=readme-ov-file#as-github-action).

 ## Summary

 Translations files are hard to keep in sync, as they are mostly in constant change.
 Automating the validation of `react-intl` translations files can help to idenify **unused**, **untranslated** or **invalid translation messages**

 Checkout i18n-check [here](https://github.com/lingualdev/i18n-check)

-If you have further questions in regards to setting up i18n-check or more general questions in regards to running i18n validation on the CLI or CI or just general feedback on this post, you can find Lingual on [Twitter](https://twitter.com/lingualdev).
+If you have further questions in regards to setting up i18n-check or more general questions in regards to running i18n validations on the CLI or CI or just general feedback on this post, you can find Lingual on [Twitter](https://twitter.com/lingualdev).

 ## Links